SurveyCompo/examples/README.md

 This repository contains examples for SurveyCompo.

+[Browse the examples](https://surveycompo.github.io/examples/) for more information on how to use SurveyCompo.

 ## Running the examples locally

 To run the examples locally, you need to start a local server.
 If you have Python installed, you can use the provided `server.py` script.